 6. Bumble Algorithm factor – New profile effect

-Although being a new profile is not the strongest factors in the Bumble algorithm, but it is still a factor that influences the Bumble matching system and will improve your chance of getting a top position in other swiping decks.
+Although being a new profile is not the strongest factor in the Bumble algorithm, it is still a factor that influences the Bumble matching system and will improve your chance of getting a top position in other swiping decks.

 And if you don’t churn in the first couple of days, it is more likely you get addicted to Bumble, and once you are addicted, it is more likely you will spend a significant amount of money on Bumble by buying Bumble Boost or Bumble coins.

 This is is the reason why the Bumble algorithm will increase the number of profile impressions you get in the first couple of days as a new Bumble user.